-The striking divergence in the saving rates of advanced economies vs. those of Emerging Asia is depicted in Figure 1.1.
-The gap in private saving rates across regions, interestingly, was rather small at the time of their integration around 1990 (top panel).
-The diverging pattern is even more obvious when it comes to household saving rates in countries such as the U.S. and China (bottom panel).
-In the late 1980s, China's household saving rate was a mere 3.5 percentage points higher than that of the U.S..
-By 2008, it had reached almost 30% while the U.S. saving rate had declined to about 2.5% - leading to the popular caricature of a 'debt-ridden' U.S. put into sharp contrast against a 'thrifty' Asia.
+In principle, the observed 'upstream' capital flows could stem either from low investment, or high savings (or both) in emerging markets.
+The data seems to point to differences in savings.
+An immediate observation is the striking divergence in private saving rates between advanced economies and Emerging Asia that coincided with a period of widening imbalances (see Figure 1.1).
+Interestingly, the differences in the level of saving rates across these regions were rather small at the time of their integration around 1990 (top panel).
+The large divergence in the subsequent 20 years culminated into a marked disparity in the recent years.
+The pattern is even more obvious for household saving rates, particularly between countries such as the U.S. and China (bottom panel).
+In the late 1980s, China's household saving rate was a mere 2-3 percentage points higher than that of the U.S..
+By 2008, it had reached almost 30% while the U.S. household saving rate had declined to about 2.5% - leading to the popular caricature of a 'debt-ridden' U.S. put into sharp contrast against a 'thrifty' Asia.